 5. Soothe with coconut oil

-This common kitchen staple has been called a “superfood” for its nutritional properties, but its high concentration of small-chain fatty acids also makes it an inflammation-reducing beauty salve that can be carefully applied to your under eyes for extra moisture.
+This common kitchen staple has been called a “superfood” for its nutritional properties.
+Still, its high concentration of small-chain fatty acids also makes it an inflammation-reducing beauty salve that can be carefully applied to your under eyes for extra moisture.

 6. Lock moisture in with olive oil